lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 In the end, the Interactor does not care where the data comes from or where it is going to.

 The EntityManagers should deliver Entities whose data are in the most useful, validated form for use by the Interactor, not just simple Strings.
 For example date Strings should be converted to Dates, URL Strings should be converted to URLs, and number Strings should be converted to their specific number type.

+**TODO:** The EntityGateway delivers the Managers of the service layer.

 ### The Connector